Altamurenza/More-Scripts-to-Replace-II/README.md

 What is Non-STimeCycle scripts? https://bully-board.com/index.php?topic=25984.0

 Tested mods:
+- Selector Mod VI by Altamurenza
+- Selector Mod -REMAKE- by Altamurenza
-* Selector Mod VI, -REMAKE-, 7.0 by Altamurenza
+- Selector Mod 7.0 by Altamurenza
+- Super Mod V3 by derpy54320
-* Super Mod V3 and IV by derpy54320
+- Super Mod IV by derpy54320
-* Advanced Trainer by Altamurenza
+- Advanced Trainer 1.2 by Altamurenza
+- Selector Mod AE Update 1 by RBS ID
-* Selector Mod AE Update 1 and Update 3 by RBS ID
+- Selector Mod AE Update 3 by RBS ID
-* Detachbale Weapon by Altamurenza
+- Detachbale Weapon by Altamurenza
-* MP-360 Flamethrower by Altamurenza
+- MP-360 Flamethrower by Altamurenza
+- First Person Shooter Mod by derpy54320
+- Insanity Edition 3.1 by derpy54320
+- Chaos Wand 1.0 by Altamurenza
+- Chaos Wand 2.0 by Altamurenza